microsoft/ReactorPlanning/docs/delivering-your-session.md

 # Delivering your session

 It's time to go live!
 Deep breath - you've got this!

-Couple of last notes to keep in mind
+Just a couple of last notes to keep in mind.

 ## Getting started